K kepler-title

 About the teacher

-Dr. Gregory Soderberg Dr. Gregory Soderberg has taught in Christian schools for 20 years.
+Dr. Gregory Soderberg Dr. Gregory Soderberg has taught in Christian schools for over 20 years.
 He holds a Ph.D. in Historical Theology, and a B.A. in Liberal Arts and Culture from New Saint Andrews and an M.A. in Church History from the University of Pretoria.